 Degree students in the Faculty of Arts & Science may select up to 2.0 credits* of their degree credits offered by the Faculty of Arts & Science (St. George), the John H. Daniels Faculty of Architecture, Landscape and Design, UTM** or UTSC** to be assessed on a Credit/ No Credit (CR/NCR) basis.
 See below for list of exceptions.
 Courses with a final status of CR do not affect the GPA.
 They will count towards Distribution/Breadth Requirements and degree credits, but cannot be used to satisfy Program requirements.

 The CR/NCR option was created to encourage you to expand your possible course choices to areas where you think you have interest, but may not be confident about how well you will do.
 With the CR/NCR option, course results don't impact your GPA.
-And if you find that you're doing better in it than expected, you may still choose to remove the CR/NCR option providing you do so by the deadline to cancel the course without academic penalty.
+And if you find that you're doing better in it than expected, you may still choose to remove the CR/NCR option providing you do so by the last dat of classes.

 - You need the course for a Program.
 You may not use a course taken on a CR/NCR basis to satisfy Program requirements, nor the 12.0 different credits requirement between Programs for your degree.
 Therefore, if there is any chance in the future that you may want to enrol in a Program which requires a particular course as an entry or a program requirement, you should NOT choose the CR/NCR option.
-Remember that you have until the course drop deadline to make this decision, so you should consider your options carefully and contact your college registrar’s office if you need advice.
+Remember that you have until the last day of classes to make this decision, so you should consider your options carefully and contact your college registrar’s office if you need advice.

 - You may need certification of the grade in the future.
 The numerical/letter grade in courses taken on a CR/NCR basis will not appear on the transcript and will not be unofficially released or reported in any way.
 If you think you may need to provide your grades in any or all of your courses for professional/graduate school applications or other reasons in the future, you should NOT choose the CR/NCR option.